SMASTER4/smaster4s-timer/README.md

 + A building system compatible with your compiler and cmake(When using GCC make is the best option, because it's part of the GCC suit)
 + **git**(optional, but still recommended)

-**If you know that you have all of those things allready installed, you can skip to *Acctually Building the project*.**
+**If you know that you have all of those things already installed, you can skip to *Acctually Building the project*.**

 #### GTK4
 I don't know anyway of making sure someone has GTK installed,